sushil2601/javaScript_practise/NODEJS.md

 Ans:-
     The JavaScript engine operates with a single call stack, and all the code you write is executed within this call stack.
-The engine runs on a single thread, meaning it can only perform one operation at a time.
+The engine runs on a single thread, which perform one operation at a time.

     In addition to the call stack, the JavaScript engine also includes a memory heap.
 This memory heap stores all the variables, numbers, and functions that